Ajai-spispr/Ajai-spispr.github.io/_posts/2019-11-15-Eighty-Percent-Python-Cheetsheet.md

     print(i)
 ~~~~

-Python dosen't supports do while loops which most of the languages support.
+Python doesn’t supports do while loops which most of the languages support.

 ## functions

 Function is a group of related statements, which perform a specific task.
-Functions make our code modular and managable.
+Functions make our code modular and manageable.
 Functions which don't have a return type are called procedures in python.

 *Without  return type*